carlos-mercado/network-concepts-notes/notes.typ

 - *What problems does NAT solve?*
 #align(center, block[
   Don't have to exhaust as much of the limited amount of IPv4 addresses available, and  to hide your network details from the rest of the world.
 ])

+#pagebreak()
+#line(length: 100%)
+== Chapter 33: Dynamic Host Configuration Protocol (DHCP)
+=== _Notes_
+\

+Problem: When you first open your laptop at a new coffee shop.
+The computer does not have it's IP address it's subnet mask, it's name server.

+The barista is not gonna to through the trouble of looking up those details for you so how can this process be automated?
+DHCP

+\ _Operation_ \

+The overview:
+`
+Client --> [DHCPDISCOVER packet] --> Server
+Client <-- [DHCPOFFER packet] <-- Server
+Client --> [DHCPREQUEST packet] --> Server
+Client <-- [DHCPACK packet] <-- Server
+`
+\ The details: \
+Laptop sends a DHCPDISCOVER packet to the broadcast address using UDP to port 67, the DHCP server port.

+There is a computer on the LAN that acts as the DHCP server.
+There is a process that runs on the computer that waits on port 67.

+The server sees the discover packet and decides what to do with it.

+The client usually just wants an IP.
+This is called IP leasing.
+The server sends a response to the discover packet and send the DHCPOFFER repsonse back to the client on port 68.

+The offer contains at an IP but may contain this much or more:
+- Subnet mask
+- Default gateway address
+- The lease time
+- DNS servers

+The client accepts the offer by sending a DHCPREQUEST packet back to the server, basically saying that it wants that IP that was offered by the DHCP server.

+If everything plays out as planned, the server replies with an acknowledgement packet, DHCPACK.

+Now the laptop has everything that it needs to participate on a network.

+=== _Questions_

+- *Reflect on the advantages of using something like DHCP over manually configuring the devices on your LAN.*
+#align(center, block[
+It is much easier and quicker to use DHCP.
+You don’t need someone to manually provide network information like name servers, unused IP addresses, subnet masks, etc. DHCP automates this process, reducing errors and saving time.
+])

+\
+\

+- *What types of information does a DHCP client receive from the DHCP server*
+#align(center, block[
+  IP address,
+  Subnet mask,
+  Default gateway address,
+  The lease time,
+  DNS servers, potentially more
+])